 - 5. If program funding from any non-County sources (e.g. state grants, federal grants, intergovernmental agreements, etc.) is reduced or eliminated, commensurate expense reductions or new revenue increases shall be made or, where necessary, the program will be eliminated.
 Exceptions may be made where grant funds were used to offset expenses that were previously provided for by local tax dollars, where loss of funding may result in a verifiable increase elsewhere in the County budget, or when a service is considered critical as recommended by the County Administrator and approved by the Board.
 When a request to fund a program or service grant that has been cut is brought forward, a similar cost reduction or revenue increase must be identified.
-Approval of such a request will require a supermajority vote in the Finance & Administrative Services Committee.
+Approval of such a request will require a supermajority vote in of the Financiale & Administrative Services Committee (F&A).
 As part of the budget process, departments shall be prepared to respond to changes in State funding or general revenue loss due to cuts in State payments. - 6.
-New grants: During the course of any fiscal year, any Department intending to pursue a new grant (i.e., one that was not awarded in the previous fiscal year) shall acquire approval from the standing committee and the F&A Committee (or the County Board if so required by the agency) to apply for such grant prior to application if the grant requires a direct County match.
+Similar to the New Program Request process, Finance and Administrative services will provide a template as part of the budget instructions that will be used to document requests to replace State and/or Federal funding.
+This form will include quantitative data in support of the criticality of services.
+In keeping with the policy language above, the County Administrator, as part of the budget process, will provide the Board a complete list of requested replacement funds, along with a recommendation on funding. - 7.
+New grants: During the course of any fiscal year, any Ddepartment intending to pursue a new grant (i.e., one that was not awarded in the previous fiscal year) shall acquire approval from the standing committee and the F&A Committee (or the County Board if so required by the agency) to apply for such grant prior to application if the grant requires a direct County match.
 Renewal of grants awarded during the previous fiscal year or those that are for less than \$10,000 and do not require a County match do not need prior approval.
-If the deadline to apply for any grant does not allow sufficient time for prior approval the department may apply and submit for approval to committee(s) at the next available committee meetings.
-Departments will notify the Department of Finance & Administrative Services of grant applications that require an indirect, or in-kind, match. - 7.
-All Departments, including those that report to a Board or Commission separate from the County Board, will comply with all County administrative policies unless specific exclusions are granted annually by the Financial and Administrative Committee or except as provided by State law, including the Lake County Health Department and the Stormwater Management Commission.
-These include, but are not limited to; the County's Investment Policy, Travel Reimbursement Policies, Employee Policies and Procedures and the Purchasing Ordinance. - 8.
+If the deadline to apply for any grant does not allow sufficient time for prior approval, the department may apply and submit for approval to committee(s) at the next available committee meetings.
+Departments will notify the Department of Finance & Administrative Services FAS of grant applications that require an indirect, or in-kind, match. - 8.
+All Ddepartments, including those that report to a Board or Commission separate from the County Board, will comply with all County administrative policies unless specific exclusions are granted annually by the Financial and Administrative Committee F&A or except as provided by State law, including the Lake County Health Department and the Stormwater Management Commission.
+These include, but are not limited to; the County's Investment Policy, Travel Reimbursement Policies, Employee Policies and Procedures and the Purchasing Ordinance. - 9.
 Capital Outlay: Corporate Fund departments shall identify all capital items, quantities and costs in their budget submission.
 Capital items under the dollar threshold established in the annual budget instructions and capital expenditures funded with grant revenue shall remain budgeted in department accounts.
 All items over the dollar threshold established in the annual budget instructions and all computer or computer-related purchases of any amount, will be moved to, and the actual approved budget amounts shall be appropriated in the General Operating Expense (GOE) budget.
 All purchases shall be limited to those items identified in the budget submittal.
-Any substitutions or additions must be approved in advance by the Director of Finance and Administrative Services. - 9.
-Debt Service:Budgets shall be based on applicable bond schedules and/or other relevant factors relating to enabling ordinances.
+Any substitutions or additions must be approved in advance by the Director of Finance and Administrative Services FAS.